splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 .. _gcp-one:

-1. Select a role for your GCP service account
+1. Define a role for your GCP service account
 --------------------------------------------------------------------------------------

 You can use GCP's :strong:`Viewer` role as it comes with the permissions you need for most scenarios.